renathossain/vscode-markdown-runner/README.md

 ## Features

 - Executes Python code within the shell.
-- Toggle automatic pasting of results at the bottom of the code block.
+- Toggle automatic pasting of results at the bottom of the code block within the settings.
-- Select Python environments.
+- Select Python environments within the settings.
+- Enable memory sharing, persistent execution, like in a Jupytrer notebook within the settings.

+If these features are enabled, it will be easier and more practical more most people over a Jupyter notebook.

 ## Requirements